MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 |Windows operating systems that are still within their [Microsoft Products Support Lifecycle](https://support.microsoft.com/gp/lifeselect).|Windows RT|

 > [!NOTE]
-> The "Specify intranet Microsoft update service location" setting must be enabled for this policy to have effect.
+> The Specify intranet Microsoft update service location setting must be enabled for this policy to have effect.
 >
-> if "Configure Automatic Updates" policy setting is disabled, this policy has no effect.
+> if Configure Automatic Updates policy setting is disabled, this policy has no effect.

 > [!NOTE]
 > This policy is not supported on Windows RT.
 Enabling this policy will not have any effect on computers running Windows RT.